-The ERM is an accounting method used to track certain differences between actual power supply costs, net of the margin on wholesale sales, and the amount included in base retail rates for our Washington customers.
 In periods where we are a net seller of wholesale power, market prices lower than the prices included in rates negatively impact the ERM.
 In periods where we are a net purchaser, market prices lower than the amount included in retail rates have a beneficial impact under the ERM.
 This difference in net power supply costs primarily results from changes in:

-- short-term wholesale market prices and sales and purchase volumes, - the level of hydroelectric generation, - · the level of thermal generation (including changes in fuel prices), and - · retail loads.
+- · short-term wholesale market prices and sales and purchase volumes, - the level of hydroelectric generation, - the level of thermal generation (including changes in fuel prices), and - · retail loads.

-We absorb the cost or receive the benefit from the initial amount of power supply costs in excess of or below the level in retail rates, which is referred to as the deadband.
+Under the ERM, we absorb the cost or receive the benefit from the initial amount of power supply costs in excess of or below the level in retail rates, which is referred to as the deadband.
 The annual (calendar year) deadband amount is currently \$4.0 million.
-We incur the cost of, or receive the benefit from, 100 percent of this initial power supply cost variance.
+We incur the cost of, or receive the benefit from, 100 percent of this initial power supply cost variances.
 We share annual power supply cost variances between \$4.0 million and \$10.0 million with customers.
 There is a 50 percent customers/50 percent Company sharing when actual power supply expenses are higher (surcharge to customers) than the amount included in base retail rates within this band.
 There is a 75 percent customers/25 percent Company sharing when actual power supply expenses are lower (rebate to customers) than the amount included in base retail rates within this band.
 To the extent that the annual power supply cost variance from the amount included in base rates exceeds \$10.0 million, 90 percent of the cost variance is deferred for future surcharge or rebate.
 We absorb into power supply costs the remaining 10 percent of the annual variance beyond \$10.0 million.
 The following is a summary of the ERM:

-Deferred for Future Surcharge or

-Annual Power Supply Cost Variability Rebate to Customers Expense or Benefit to the Company
+Annual Power Supply Cost Variability Deterred for Future Surcharge or Rebate to Customers Expense or Benefit to the Company

 +/- \$0 - \$4 million 0% 100%

 + between \$4 million - \$10 million 50% 50%

 - between \$4 million - \$10 million 75% 25%

 +/- excess over \$10 million 90% 10%

 Under the ERM, we make an annual filing on or before April 1 of each year to provide the opportunity for the WUTC staff and other interested parties to review the prudence of and audit the ERM deferred power cost transactions for the prior calendar year.
 The ERM provides for a 90-day review period for the filing; however, the period may be extended by agreement of the parties or by WUTC order.
 We made our 2009 ERM deferred power cost filing on March 31, 2010.
-A provision of our ERM requires that in the case of a major plant outage (below 70 percent availability), there may be a disallowance of fixed costs during the outage period if the outage resulted from imprudent actions, or if actual fixed costs are below the level used to calculate base rates.
-During scheduled maintenance in March 2009, turbines in unit 4 of Colstrip, of which we are a 15 percent owner, were found to be in need of repair.
-These repairs extended the planned outage from May 2009 until November 2009.
-We believe the outage was not due to imprudent actions and we do not expect a reduction in recovery of fixed costs related to the plant outage.
+In July 2010, the WUTC issued an order, which approved the recovery of power cost deferrals under the ERM for 2009.

-Additionally, we must make a filing (no sooner than January 1, 2011), to allow all interested parties the opportunity to review the ERM, and make recommendations to the WUTC related to the continuation, modification or elimination of the ERM.
+Additionally, we must make a filing (no sooner than June 2011), to allow all interested parties the opportunity to review the ERM, and make recommendations to the WUTC related to the continuation, modification or elimination of the ERM.

 In February 2010, the WUTC approved our request to eliminate the ERM surcharge.
 The surcharge was eliminated as the previous balance of deferred power costs was substantially recovered.
 This resulted in a rate reduction of 7 percent for our Washington customers with no impact on our income from operations or net income.
-Although the ERM surcharge was eliminated, the deferral mechanism is still in place.